With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBehavioral Health Associates Partial Hospitilization Program For Children is a mental health clinic in Lehighton, Pennsylvania, located at 325 Alum Street, 18235.
 Behavioral Health Associates Partial Hospitilization Program For Children offers partial hospitalization/day treatment.
-Behavioral Health Associates Partial Hospitilization Program For Children provides individual psychotherapy, group therapy and couples/family therapy to children / adolescents.
+Behavioral Health Associates Partial Hospitilization Program For Children provides psychotropic medication, group therapy and individual psychotherapy to children / adolescents.
 Behavioral Health Associates Partial Hospitilization Program For Children also supports children/adolescents with serious emotional disturbance.
 Some other services provided by Behavioral Health Associates Partial Hospitilization Program For Children include family psychoeducation.

 Learn MoreConcern Professional Services For Children Youth And Families is a mental health facility in Bethlehem, PA, located at 90 South Commerce Way, Suite 300, 18017 zip code area.
 Concern Professional Services For Children Youth And Families provides outpatient treatment.
-Concern Professional Services For Children Youth And Families provides activity therapy, behavior modification and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+Concern Professional Services For Children Youth And Families provides activity therapy, behavior modification and couples/family therapy to young adults, seniors 65 or older and adults.

 Learn MoreKidspeace is a mental health clinic in Allentown, PA, located at 801 East Green Street, 18109 zip code area.
 Kidspeace provides outpatient treatment and telemedicine/telehealth.
-Kidspeace offers behavior modification, psychotropic medication and cognitive behavioral therapy to children / adolescents, adults and young adults.
-Kidspeace also supports transitional age young adults, LGBT and people with trauma.
-Additional services offered at Kidspeace include court-ordered outpatient treatment, suicide prevention services and family psychoeducation.
+Kidspeace offers individual psychotherapy, couples/family therapy and trauma therapy to children / adolescents, adults and young adults.
+Kidspeace also supports LGBT, transitional age young adults and people with trauma.
+Additional services offered at Kidspeace include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.